-Dr. Rutherford and our excellent, highly skilled dental hygienists offer comprehensive care for patients with periodontal (gum) disease.
-Beth Smith, RDH and Dana Eubanks Toglin, RDH each have more than 20 years experience and are tops in their profession.
-Gum Disease, known as gingivitis in its early stages, can cause bad breath, an unsightly smile, loss of teeth, and—if left untreated—serious health problems like strokes and heart attacks.
+Our cosmetic dentist, Dr. Robin Rutherford, and our excellent, highly skilled dental hygienists offer comprehensive care for patients with periodontal (gum) disease.
+Beth Smith, RDH and Dana Eubanks, RDH each have more than 20 years experience and are leaders in their profession.
+Gum disease, known as gingivitis in its early stages, can cause bad breath, an unsightly smile, loss of teeth, and—if left untreated—serious health problems like strokes and heart attacks.
 To prevent the disease from progressing, it is important to understand what causes the problem and how to treat it.

-Gum Disease (Periodontal Disease)
+- Gum Disease Treatment

-Tobacco Use and Smoking
+Tobacco Use And Smoking

 Tobacco use is linked with many serious illnesses.
-However; most people do not know that using tobacco also puts you at risk of periodontal disease.
+However, most people do not know that using tobacco also puts you at risk of periodontal disease.
 It is a significant factor in the development as well as progression of periodontal disease.
 If you smoke long enough, the chances are very high that you will lose your teeth to gum disease!

 Did You Know?